HomeItinerariesToursBlogDay GuidesLocations

 Dinner in Asakusa or Tokyo Skytree Area

-Before returning to your hotel, you can enjoy dinner in Tokyo Skytree Town or return to Asakusa for a more traditional atmosphere.
+As your day draws to a close you can enjoy dinner in Tokyo Skytree Town or return to Asakusa for a more traditional atmosphere.

 Dinner Options:

-• Sometarō – A historical okonomiyaki (savory pancake) restaurant.
+• Sometarō – A historical and unique okonomiyaki (savory pancake) restaurant with friendly staff and an easy to understand English menu.

 Return to Your Hotel